Gnumaru/executejs/README.md

 ```
 to execute "justAnotherFile.js" script under "someFolder/otherFolder/".

-executejs uses only full paths (from within the js folder), so you cannot use relative paths like './' and '../'.
+executejs uses only full paths (relative to the root folder), so you cannot use relative paths like './' and '../'.

 FAQ
 =========